rocksxc/rocksxc.github.io/_pages/about.md

 In 2022, I served as a full-time research assistant at Hong Kong Chu Hai College, while taking classes on weekends.
 I collaborated on facility location games under the guidance of [Hau Chan](https://cse.unl.edu/~hchan/) and [Minming Li](https://www.cs.cityu.edu.hk/~minmli/).
 During my time at CityU, I also had the privilege of working with [Pinyan Lu](http://pinyanlu.com/) on mechanism design problems with private preferences.

+Both within and beyond research, I am passionate about inclusive teaching and volunteering.
+I worked as a student helper and judge for the Hong Kong Secondary School Coding Challenge ([HKSC](https://www.cs.cityu.edu.hk/~hksc/)) for two years, organizing programming contests for top high school students in Hong Kong.
+It was my first job, and I'm pleasantly surprised to see they are still using the web template I created in my freshman year.

 In 2023, I transitioned to Columbia University and began working closely with [Haris Aziz](https://sites.google.com/site/harisaziz/), [Toby Walsh](https://cgi.cse.unsw.edu.au/~tw/), and [Lirong Xia](https://people.cs.rutgers.edu/~lirong.xia/), focusing on fairness and efficiency in decision-making processes.
 I am also a member of the project [Fair Sequential Collective Decision Making](https://sites.google.com/view/fair-decisions).

 In the summer of 2024, I visited the University of Nebraska–Lincoln, hosted by Hau Chan, to work on Schelling Games.